Optimal Fetal Positioning

 Posture is important, I agree.
 I describe potentially good maternal postures in Rest Smart.
 Good posture will help a baby into a more optimal position unless there is a twist or significant tightness in the broad ligament, pelvic floor, or other soft tissues of the mother's reproductive anatomy.
 In other words, some women need more than gravity to help the baby into a good position.
-That's why I start with Balance as the first Principle of Spinning Babies, and have Gravity as the second principle.

 Amy Hoyt has a series on Optimal Fetal Positioning with great photos on her blog: Natural Birth in Kitsap